-You'll need to be prepared with knowledge and understanding of the role of an operating department practitioner (ODP):
+You'll need to be prepared with knowledge and understanding of the role of an Operating Department Practitioner (ODP):

-For the first stage you'll be all together as a group and given a short presentation on studying BSc (Hons) Operating Department Practice at ARU.
+We'll give you a short presentation on studying BSc (Hons) Operating Department Practice at ARU.

 One of our student ambassadors will take your group on a campus tour.